-Figure 20: Countries who responded to the 2010 questionnaire
+Figure 20: Countries who responded to the 2010 questionnaire (green: 2010-2001-1997 (used in comparison), yellow: 2010, grey: did not respond)

 Whilst every possible effort was made in interpreting data and providing statistical analysis, some levels of inaccuracy are unavoidable due to inherent differences in national definitions of FS applications, different accounting techniques, various licence exempt or otherwise unregistered FS uses, etc.

 A special mention has to be made concerning the P-MP figures.
 In various replies it was indicated that figures could not be provided, due to “block” allocations and licenses.
 Deployment and numbers of fixed links in spectrum made available in blocks (in some cases also on a technology/service neutral basis) have also not been accounted for in this report.
-Therefore the figures used throughout this report, mainly for P-MP, could be sometimes well underestimated.
+Therefore the figures used throughout this report, mainly for P-MP, are in some cases underestimated.

 A summary of the responses for all the countries for each band is embedded here: